Valdemar Aguirre Cordova: Education and career

 Born in Phoenix, Arizona, Cordova was in the United States Army during World War II, from 1940 to 1945.
 Serving in the United States Army Air Corps as a Lieutenant later in the war, he was shot down during a mission over Germany and captured.
 He subsequently spent 18 months in Stalag Luft I near Barth, Germany.
 After being liberated and discharged from the army, Cordova received a Juris Doctor from the James E. Rogers College of Law at the University of Arizona in 1950.
 He was in private practice in Phoenix from 1950 to 1965.
 He was a superior court judge in Maricopa County, Arizona from 1965 to 1967, and from 1976 to 1979, returning in the interim to private practice in Phoenix.

 Federal judicial service

 On April 30, 1979, Cordova was nominated by President Jimmy Carter to a new seat on the United States District Court for the District of Arizona created by 92 Stat.
 1629.
 He was confirmed by the United States Senate on June 19, 1979, and received his commission on June 21, 1979.
-On or about April 20, 1984, the president certified Cordova involuntarily as disabled pursuant to the act of September 2, 1957, 71 Stat.
-586. The certification was due to the effect of a serious stroke Cordova suffered earlier in 1984.
+On or about April 20, 1984, President Ronald Reagan certified Cordova involuntarily as disabled pursuant to the act of September 2, 1957, 71 Stat.
+586, which entitled the president to appoint an additional judge for the court and provided that no successor to the judge certified as disabled be appointed.
+The certification was due to the effect of a serious stroke Cordova suffered earlier in 1984.
+Robert C. Broomfield was appointed to the additional judgeship.
 Due to his involuntary certification of disability, Cordova ceased to perform any judicial duties, but continued to remain in active judicial status until his death.